xeolabs/scenejs/README.markdown

 which can be wrapped by different texture or materials etc. This is efficient to render as long as each child geometry inherits a similar combination of states and thus avoids needing to switch shaders.

+### Texture

+* **[Bump Mapping](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-bump-map.html)** - [[source]](examples/ex/texture/texture-bump-mapp.html)
+* **[Video Texture](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-video.html)** - [[source]](examples/ex/texture/texture-video.html)
+* **[Multitexturing](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-layers.html)** - [[source]](examples/ex/texture/texture-layers.html)
+* **[Texture Animation](http://xeolabs.github.com/scenejs/examples/ex/texture/texture-animation.html)** - [[source]](examples/ex/texture/texture-animation.html)
+* **[Texture Atlas](http://xeolabs.github.com/scenejs/examples/ex/optimization/texture-atlas.html)** - [[source]](examples/ex/optimization/texture-atlas.html)
+ A texture atlas is a large image that contains many sub-images, each of which is used as a texture for a different geometry, or different parts of the same geometry.
+The sub-textures are applied by mapping the geometries' texture coordinates to different regions of the atlas.
+So long as each of the geometry nodes inherit the same configuration of parent node states, and can therefore share the same shader, SceneJS will bind the texture once for all the geometries as they are rendered.
+Another important benefit of texture atlases is that they reduce the number of HTTP requests for texture images.

+### Nodes

 * **[Shared Node Cores](http://xeolabs.github.com/scenejs/examples/ex/optimization/shared-node-cores.html)** - [[source]](examples/ex/optimization/shared-node-cores.html)
 Traditionally, re-use within a scene graph is done by attaching nodes to multiple parents.
 For dynamically updated scenes this can have a performance impact when the engine must traverse multiple parent paths in the scene graph, so SceneJS takes an alternative approach with "node cores", a concept borrowed from OpenSG.

+## Plugin System